QGruchet/HuffmanCoding/README.md

 This is our main menu of our application.
 All buttons are fonctional.
 1. This button opens the encoding menu.
 2. This button stops our application.
 3. This button opens the decoding menu.
-It's not implemented yet but don't worry it will come very soon.

 ![encodingMenu](screenshots/encodingMenu.png)